-The Urban Development Authority is carrying out the demolition and redevelopment of much of Colombo, Sri Lanka’s capital.
+The Urban Development Authority is carrying out the demolition and redevelopment of much of Colombo, Sri Lanka’s commercial capital.

-SLAVE ISLAND, SRI LANKA – Shops, historical sites and places of worship fill Colombo 2, a suburb nestled to the south of Colombo, Sri Lanka’s capital.
+SLAVE ISLAND, SRI LANKA – Shops, historical sites and places of worship fill Colombo 2, a suburb nestled to the south of Colombo, Sri Lanka’s commercial capital.
 Local residents still informally know the area, fringed by fancy hotels and bordering the Indian Ocean, as Slave Island.

 Once an area that housed slaves during British rule, Slave Island today is a multiethnic, multireligious, multicultural hub.
 Here, locals speak Sinhala, Tamil, Malay and English.

 What unites this eclectic population is the uncertainty of the future.

 Today, many of the 647,000 residents of Colombo 2 still live in shanties in overcrowded slums.
 A lack of resources forces families to share basic utilities and amenities.
 Despite the conditions throughout much of the area, residents say they are struggling to come to terms with the reality of urban redevelopment and demolition scheduled to take place in their neighborhoods.